Medicaid Managed Care Quality Strategy and Quality Rating System

 Managed Care State Quality Strategy

 The managed care state quality strategy is a foundational tool for states to set goals and objectives relating to the quality of care and access for managed care programs.
-Under prior rules, each state contracting with managed care organizations (MCOs) were required to implement a written quality strategy for assessing and improving the quality of health care services furnished by an MCO, prepaid inpatient health plan (PIHP), or prepaid ambulatory health plan (PAHP).
+Under prior rules, each state contracting with managed care organizations (MCOs) was required to implement a written quality strategy for assessing and improving the quality of health care services furnished by an MCO, prepaid inpatient health plan (PIHP), or prepaid ambulatory health plan (PAHP).
 The new rules increase opportunities for interested parties (e.g., health care providers and consumer advocates) to provide input on the state’s managed care state quality strategy prior to review by the Centers for Medicare & Medicaid Services (CMS).
 In addition to when there is a significant change in the state’s quality strategy, the strategy must be reviewed every three years or whenever significant changes occur within the state’s Medicaid program.
 States must post the full evaluation of the effectiveness and results of the triennial review of the quality strategy, not just the state’s proposed plan, on the state’s website.
 States are also required to submit the results of the review for CMS review and input prior to adopting as final.

 External Quality Review

 External quality review of health plans must be conducted by an approved independent external quality review (EQR) organization for specific mandatory activities including validation of performance measures and improvement projects, compliance with disenrollment and enrollment requirements, and evaluation of network adequacy, among other standards.
 States may also conduct certain optional EQR activities, including a new provision allowing states to conduct evaluation of quality strategies, including State Direct Payments (SDP), and In Lieu of Services or Settings (ILOSs) that pertain to outcomes, quality, or access to health care services as an EQR activity.
 The rule applies to CHIP except the provision relating to SDPs, which are not applicable to CHIP.
 Of note, the reimbursement of EQR activities qualify for an enhanced 75% federal match.
 The rule requires EQR technical reports to include data from the mandatory network adequacy validation activity, as well as any outcomes data and results of quantitative assessments, such as the percentage of enrollees who participated in a performance improvement project (PIP) or patient satisfaction based the outcomes of the PIP.
 States must post the annual EQR technical report by April 30th of each year and notify CMS within 14 days of its posting.
-Additionally, the proposed rule would require states to maintain at least five years of EQR technical reports on their website.
+Additionally, the proposed rule would require states to maintain at least five years of EQR technical reports on their websites.

 Medicaid Managed Care Quality Rating System (QRS)

 The QRS is intended to arm enrollees with useful information about plans available to them, and to provide a tool for states to drive improvements in plan performance and the quality of care.
 Previously states were required to create and maintain a managed care QRS, but it was limited to a single overall star rating for each plan, which was inadequate for beneficiaries to select a plan that meets their needs and for holding states and plans accountable for the quality of care provided.
-The final rule advances the QRS as a one-stop-shop where enrollees can access information about Medicaid and CHIP eligibility and managed care; compare plans based on quality and other factors key to plan selection, such as the plan’s drug formulary and provider network.
+The final rule advances the QRS as a one-stop-shop where enrollees can access information about Medicaid and CHIP eligibility and managed care, and compare plans based on quality and other factors key to plan selection, such as the plan’s drug formulary and provider network.
 The QRS must include all measures in the mandatory QRS measure set as described in the QRS technical resource manual, regardless of whether the state implements the model Medicaid and CHIP (MAC) QRS methodology or adopts a CMS-approved alternative QRS.
 States must use their beneficiary support systems – which are required of states – to assist enrollees in using the QRS to make informed health plan enrollment choices taking into consideration their individual healthcare needs.
 The beneficiary support system must be accessible by phone, in-person, and through the Internet, and provide choice counseling for all beneficiaries, assistance in understanding managed are.

 QRS Website Display